RishiRanseom99/todo/README.md

 # todo
-manage your day to day tasks and keep their tracks.
+write your day to day tasks and keep their tracks.